 The challenge with using dried mushrooms is the grit. thekitchn.com has a great post on this topic.
 One important learning is that the water you use to rehydrate these mushrooms is at least as important as an ingredient as the mushrooms themselves.
 I really hate grit in my food, so I was fastidious during the soaking-rinsing process.
-It took some time.
-I ended up with a small amount of mushroom volume, and a few cups worth of an amazing mushroom broth.
-It needed to be strained through a very fine strainer, but it was amazing, and it should be a crime to discard, which is what you might do if you follow the instructions on the jar/pack.
+The mushroom broth needed to be strained through a very fine strainer, but it was amazing.
+It should be a crime to discard, which is what you might do if you follow the instructions on the jar/pack.

-For this particular recipe, especially if time was a constraint, just add the dried mushrooms to the vege stock.
+For this mushroom cream pasta recipe, especially if time was a constraint, just add the dried mushrooms to the vege stock.
 Then strain through a fine sieve or cloth.
-You will have 95% of the amazingness of dried porcini mushrooms, and have saved a lot of time.
+You will have 95% of the amazingness of dried porcini mushrooms, and have saved some time.

 - Mixed greens for a salad